SummonHIM/april-bang-dream-2022-mirror/README.md

 - The `Unpack` folder is `artemis.data`'s unpack data by using GARbro

 ### Branch
-Here has three branchs for this repo
+Here has 2 branchs for this repo

 1. The Artemis branchs is original game data
 2. The [gh-pages branchs](https://github.com/SummonHIM/april-bang-dream-2022-mirror/tree/gh-pages) is original game site mirror